 Santa Barbara was a mythical Greek saint and martyr.
 She has quite a fanciful story.

-Though no longer recognized by the Church, Santa Barbara is syncretized with Changó in Santería and people in the Caribbean love her.
+Though no longer recognized by the Church, Santa Barbara is syncretized with Changó and Puerto Ricans love her.
+Changó is fierce and Santa Barbara represents fierce Puerto Rican women.

 Feast of Santa Barbara